-- (a) achieved a cumulative GPA of 1.00 or above; - (b) satisfactorily completed a minimum of 300 credits; and - (c) satisfied the requirements in UG5 of the Regulations for First Degree Curricula.
+- (a) successfully completed the curriculum as stipulated under Regulations SSGL5. - (b) achieved a cumulative GPA of 1.00 or above; - (c) satisfactorily completed a minimum of 300 credits; and - (d) satisfied the requirements in UG5 of the Regulations for First Degree Curricula.

-Honours classifications
+Honours classification